MABeeskow/PySILLS/README.md

 * extended language support
 * in-built geothermometry analysis
 * Jupyter notebooks for a browser-based data reduction of LA-ICP-MS experiments
+* production of a video course on YouTube

 ---